 &lt;sup>2 The Environmental Assessment of Plans and Programmes Regulations 2004 (Statutory Instrument 2004 No. 1633) apply to any plan or programme which relates solely or in part to England.
 Office of the Deputy Prime Minister (2005) A Practical Guide to the Strategic Environmental Assessment Directive.

-programme to be adopted.
-The SEA simply provides information on the relative environmental performance of alternatives, and can make the decision-making process more transparent."
-The SEA can, therefore, be used to support the timing and implementation of actions within the plan, although this needs to be set in the context of applying SEA to drought planning, as described in Section 1.6 below.
+can, therefore, be used to support the timing and implementation of actions within the plan, although this needs to be set in the context of applying SEA to drought planning, as described in Section 1.6 below.